Culp's Hill and the Gettysburg Battlefield: Then & Now

 An Interview with Charlie Fennell

-The Civil War Trust had the chance to talk with Gettysburg Licensed Battlefield Guide and Culp's Hill expert Charlie Fennell about the historical importance of the fight for Culp's Hill and Spangler's Spring during the Battle of Gettysburg
+In 2010, the Civil War Trust successfully preserved five acres on Power's Hill, the "Forgotten Hill" of the Gettysburg battlefield.
+In this interview, we had the chance to talk with Gettysburg Licensed Battlefield Guide and Culp's Hill expert Charlie Fennell about the historical importance of the fight for Culp's Hill and Spangler's Spring during the Battle of Gettysburg

 Civil War Trust: The fighting on the Union right around Culp’s Hill has been overshadowed in recent decades by that which occurred on the Union left and center.
 Why do you think this has happened?